itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 **Add Operator '+'**
 +++++++++++++++++++++++++++++++

-If mat1, mat2 and mat3 are data objects of same size and same type, then "+" operator can be used in the following way.
+If mat1, mat2 and mat3 are data objects of same size and same type, then "+" operator can be used to perform elementwise addition in the following way.

 *mat3 = mat1 + mat2;*

-"+" operator performs elementwise addition operation on mat1 and mat2 and returns a resultant data object.
-This operator returns the resultant data object of same size and type needs to be stored in some other data object of same size and type (mat3) as shown in the statement above.
+"+" operator performs elementwise addition on mat1 and mat2 and returns a resultant data object.
+This operator returns the resultant data object of same size and type which needs to be stored in some other data object of same size and type (mat3) as shown in the statement above.

 **Add and Assign Operator '+='**
 +++++++++++++++++++++++++++++++++++++++++++

-If mat1 and mat2 are data objects of same size and same type, then "+=" operator can be used in the following way.
+If mat1 and mat2 are data objects of same size and same type, then "+=" operator can be used to perform elementwise add and assign operation in the following way.

 *mat2 += mat1;*